misimori/misimori.github.io/_pages/research.md

 - Active matter
 - Continuum modeling for rheology of cell cytoskeleton
 - Motion of a filament on a fluid spherical membrane
-- Bouyancy-driven motion of elastic micro-posts/sheets by enzymatic reactions in a micro-chamber (Lattice-Boltzman-Immersed-Boundary simulations)
+- Bouyancy-driven motion of elastic micro-posts/sheets by enzymatic reactions (Lattice-Boltzman-Immersed-Boundary simulations)

 ## Active matter
 ### Effective viscosity of a dilue active suspension: a simple microscopic model